Term Life Insurance for Business Owners

 Term Life Insurance Vs. Permanent Insurance

-Two of the most popular types of insurance are term life and permanent.
+Two of the most popular types of life insurance are term life and permanent whole life insurance.
 Both of these insurance types are there to help business owners secure their personal and business lives, though they are quite different.
 Before choosing one or the other, business owners should understand the difference between both.

 Term life insurance provides:

 - Money to heirs to help with estate taxes

 - Creates an equalized inheritance that separates business from family

 - Comes with perks that are beneficial for key employees

 - Replacement of income to secure the family members left behind

 - Has an amount that helps to cover business debts